Credit for courses taken abroad and for exams taken outside the Viadrina

-3. Credit for the Programme of Language Training for Higher Education (formerly "AP") and UNIcert 2 equivalence
+3. Credit for the Programme of Language Competence for Higher Education () and UNIcert® III equivalence

-At the Language Centre, the following examinations will be accepted as equivalent to the completion of General Language training (AP/UNIcert II):
+At the Language Centre, the following examinations will be accepted as equivalent to the completion of General Language training (HF or UNIcert® II):

-- TOEFL (internet based): minimum of 80 points
+- TOEFL (only the internet based, IBT ): minimum of 80 points (Not TOEFL ITP)

 - IELTS: minimum of 6.5 (academic only)